Portsmouth seafood firm hits 99% of 'sustainable' source goalStaff Report

-Keith A. Decker, president and chief operating officer of High Liner Foods in Portsmouth, with some of the High Liner products consumers might see on the grocery store shelf.
-The company says it has achieved 99 percent of its goal to source its seafood from “certified sustainable or responsible” fisheries and aquaculture. (/UNION LEADER FILE)
+High Liner Foods Inc., which has a major plant in Portsmouth, announced Thursday it has achieved 99 percent of its goal to source its seafood from “certified sustainable or responsible” fisheries and aquaculture.

 High Liner Foods’ sustainability benchmarks, via its announcement, included: